seacen/PTEBookingST/README.md

 # PTEBookingST
-PTEBookingST is a program that helps people snap up newly available seats for PTE Academic Exam.
+PTEBookingST is a program that helps people snap up newly available seats for PTE Academic Exam Australia.

 ## Features
 ### Scraping